 2. Sharing your unique selling point (USP)

 A USP is something that distinguishes your business from competitors.
 It sums up what's unique about your brand and why customers should choose you.
-Your USP could be something about your product or service or even a small but significant feature you offer that competitors don't.
+Your USP could be something about your product or service, or even a small but significant feature you offer that competitors don't.
 For example, you might offer free delivery within a 20km radius or provide 24/7 live support bots to aid customers night or day.

 Whatever your USP, focus hard on it.
-In your messaging strategy, back your USP up with facts, statistics, expert opinions or experiment results to prove its legitimacy.
+In your messaging strategy, back your USP up with facts, statistics, expert opinions, or experiment results to prove its legitimacy.
 Word of warning: don't overpromise.
 If you fail to deliver on your USP according to customer expectations, it will have a disastrous effect on your brand reputation and destroy any hopes of gaining customers’ trust.

 What if you don't offer something particularly unique?
 In that case, promote what you're good at – before your competitors do to make your audience notice your brand.
 Let's say you and your competitors are all sellers capable of delivering orders on the same day.
 If they haven't promoted this fact, grab the opportunity to make this the focus of your next advertising campaign.
 Even if your competitors jump on the bandwagon, their campaign won't be as impactful as yours, as you will have made that claim first.